Jason Judd, Ed.D

 Email

-Jonathan has been an educator, program coordinator, and community developer throughout his career both locally in Maine and internationally in Morocco.
+An educator, program coordinator, and community developer throughout his career both locally in Maine and internationally in Morocco, Jon previously served as a workforce development specialist for Maine Career Catalyst.
 Before joining Educate Maine, Jonathan worked at Baxter Academy for Technology and Science, teaching American Studies and also serving as the Community Outreach and Partnerships Coordinator.
 In between two different stints teaching History at Edward Little High School in Auburn, ME, Jonathan served in Peace Corps Morocco from 2016-2018 as a Youth Asset Builder.
 Jonathan holds a bachelor's degree from the University of Maine at Farmington in Secondary Education - Social Sciences and a Master of Science in Education: Teacher Leadership degree from the University of Southern Maine.
 In his free time, he loves to read, play soccer, follow the Premier League (go Spurs), and travel.

 Meg Krieger